KROIA/Voicemail-Box/Software/Demos/F469/F469_HelloAudio/README.md

 ###### Floating point unit settings
 Navigate to `C/C++ Build->Settings` and in the `MCU/MPU Settings` set the **floating point ABI** to `Mix HW/SW implementation`, otherwise the project will not compile.
+Optional you can enable the `Use float with printf from newlib-nano` and the same for `... scanf ...`.
 Do that for both configurations: **Debug** and **Release**

 ---